dappnode/DAppNodeDocs/docs/user/guides/access/vpn.md

     <img src="../../../../img/wireguard_windows_tunnel.png"/>
 </p>

-Now you're ready to connect to your DAppNode!
+Now you're ready to connect to your Dappnode!
 Click on the, in the screenshot highlighted in green, `Activate` button:
 <p align="center">
     <img src="../../../../img/wireguard_windows_connect.png"/>
 </p>

-:tada: Now you're ready to connect to your DAppNode! :tada:
+:tada: Now you're ready to connect to your Dappnode! :tada:

 Disconnect from your DAppNodes WiFi hotspot if connected and connect to your normal WiFi network or wired connection.

-To check if you have successfully connected to your DAppNode, try opening the [DAppNode Dashboard](http://my.dappnode).
+To check if you have successfully connected to your Dappnode, try opening the [Dappnode Dashboard](http://my.dappnode).

-> :warning: If it seems that you can't connect to your DAppNode, check the [troubleshooting steps here](../../../user/faq/troubleshooting#why-cant-i-connect-via-vpn-to-my-dappnode)
+> :warning: If it seems that you can't connect to your Dappnode, check the [troubleshooting steps here](../../../user/faq/troubleshooting#why-cant-i-connect-via-vpn-to-my-dappnode)

 ### Android